FaradayRF/Faraday-Software/Tutorials/Tutorials/0-Welcome_To_Faraday/Getting_Started/connecting-hardware.md

  2. Note the displayed filenames.
 If you have other serial devices plugged in you may want to remove Faraday and run the same command to see which file goes away.

 If only a single Faraday is connected to the computer the device should show up as ```/dev/ttyUSB0```

+# Configure Proxy
+With the drivers installed and serial COM port addresses obtained it's time to [configure the Proxy application](\Tutorials\Tutorials\0-Welcome_To_Faraday\Configuring_Proxy) for use.